anjilinux/project-eks-efs-pv/README.md

 Scroll down to "Mount targets" section
 Wait for all Mount target state to appear as "Available" before proceeding

-## Checkout aws-eks-efs-provisioner from github
+## Checkout aws-eks-efs-provisioner project from github
 You will need to ssh into the AWS EC2 Instance you created with the EKS Cluster which has kubectl.
 This is a step by step process.

 On the instance you have kubectl configured, checkout the provisioner repo from github.